protocollabs/maparo-std/doc/control-protocol.md

   # re-generated at program start
   "id" : "hostname=uuid",

-  # session: a rand value to distinct the particular measurement.
-	# this is required if a host operates several measurement in
-	# parallel.
-The server will likely block a new session if a old
-	# if currently active.
-  "session" : <uint64_t rand>

   # a sender may send several request in a row.
 To address the right one
-  # the reply host will refelct the sequence number.
+  # the reply host will send back the sequence number.
+  #
+  # A receiver MUST answer to one equest exactly once.
+  #
+  # Sequence numbers are message specific.
+For example: info request message
+  # numbers start with 0, later module-start-request first packet also has
+  # sequence number 0.
+  #
   # The sequence number should start with 0 for the first generated packet
   # but can start randomly too.
 The sequence number MUST be incremented at
   # at each transmission.
 In the case of an overflow the next sequence numner